vuminhhieuu/vuminhhieuu/README.md

 <div align="center">

 🌱 Currently, I’m diving into **Node.js, Express.js for backend development** and **Docker, AWS for system deployment**.

-🎵 Working on a **music website project** using MVC architecture with a focus on scalability and system optimization.

 ⚽ Fun fact: **I’m a football enthusiast and love discovering new music genres!**
 </div>